gregolive/img-carousel/README.md

 document.body.appendChild(carousel);
 ```

-Default styling (colors, padding, etc.) can be overidden by overiding the CSS variables in:
+Default styling (colors, padding, etc.) can be overridden by overriding the CSS variables in:

 ```
 :root {